FirelyTeam/firely-docs/vonk/configuration/logsettings.rst

 With this extra sink argument, you can for example log only a small portion of the events to the console, but all of them to the log file.

-*	Navigate to the location where you extracted the Vonk files.
+*	Navigate to your Vonk working directory.
-*	Open :code:`bin\logsettings.json` in a text editor and find the sink you want to set the filter for under the ``WriteTo`` setting.
+*	Open :code:`logsettings.json` in a text editor and find the sink you want to set the filter for under the ``WriteTo`` setting.
 *	Add the ``restrictedToMinimumLevel`` argument to the ``Args`` of the sink::